dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 ### Epistemic Arrogance

 Epistemic Arrogance refers to our hubris concerning limitation of our knowledge.
 Epistēmē is a Greek word that refers to knowledge.
 True, our knowledge does grow, but it is threatened by greater increases in confidence, which make our increase in knowledge at the same time an increase in confusion, ignorance, and conceit.
 Epistemic Arrogance measures the difference between what someone actually knows and how much he thinks he knows.

+### Excessive Self-Regard Tendency

+We all commonly observe the excessive self-regard of man.
+He mostly misappraises himself on the high side, like the 99% of Swedish drivers that judge themselves to be above average.
+Such misappraisals also apply to a person's major "possessions."
+One spouse usually overappraises the other spouse.
+And a man's children are like wise appraised higher by him than they are likely to be in a more objective view. <span class='saddlebrown'>Man's excess of self-reggard typically makes him strongly prefer people like himself.</span>

+There is a famous passage somewhere in Tolstoy that illuminates the power of Excessive Self-Regard Tendency.
+According to Tolstoy, the worst criminals don't appraise themselves as all that bad.
+They come to believe either (1) that they didn't commit their crimes or (2) that, considering the pressures and disadvantages of their lives, it is understandable and forgivable that they behaved as they did and became what they became.

+### Deprival Superreaction Tendency / Loss Aversion

+The quantity of man's pleasure from a ten dollar gain does not exactly match the quantity of his displeasure from a ten-dollar loss.
+That is, loss seems to hurt more than the gain seems to help.
+Morever, if a man almost gets something he greatly wants and has it jerked away from him at the last moment, he will react much as if he had long owned the reward and had it jerked away.
+This loss of possessed reward and the loss of almost-possessed reward is called Deprival Superreaction Tendency.

+A man ordinarily reacts with irrational intensity to even a small loss, or threatened loss, of property, love, friendship, dominated territory, opportunity: status, or any other value thing.
+As a natural result, bureaucratic infighting over the threatened loss of dominated territory often causes  immense damage to an institution as a whole.
+Deprival Superreaction Tendency is also a huge contributor to ruin from compulsion to gamble.
+First, it causes the gambler to have a passion to get even once he has suffered loss, and the passion grows with the loss.
+Second, the most addivtive forms of gambling provide a lot of near missed and each one triggers Deprival Superreaction Tendency.

 ### Disliking/Hating Tendency